 “Pyramid dog treats” are homemade dog treats that are made with a silicone “pyramid” baking sheet.
 While these baking sheets weren’t originally made for dog treats, they’ve become popular among dog lovers.

 When you flip over the baking sheet, you can fill it with a range of recipes that will pop out once you’re finished.
 Some molds can make up to 500 treats in one batch.
 Along with the basic “pyramid” mold, there are also a lot of fun molds to try.
-Here are some fun baking sheets to try out from Amazon.
+Here are some fun baking sheets to try out.

 If you’re looking for something a little more traditional, these mini dog bones are perfect for DIY dog treats.